selvendranks/secure-auction-system/README.md

 # Secure Hybrid Auction System combining centralised and decetralised approach (Firebase + blockChain)

+## FinalPaper[2] file attached .
+Refer it for a complete description on the project.

+Below is a basic Overview 👇

 ## Table of Contents
 - [Overview](#overview)
 - [Key Features](#key-features)